Averydimbulb79/GPCH_kanban/README.md

 ## Old Computer

 1. Open GPCH Crystal Club.
-2. Select "Export Data".
+2. Select Export Data.
 3. Save the generated JSON file.
 4. Transfer the file to the new computer.

 ## New Computer

 1. Open GPCH Crystal Club.
-2. Select "Import Data".
+2. Select Import Data.
 3. Choose the exported JSON file.
 4. Review the backup information.
 5. Confirm the import.

-Cards, timestamps and scheduled-task data will then be restored in the new browser.
+Active cards, archived records, timestamps and scheduled-task data will then be restored.

 ---